Establishing fulfilling relationships can be rewarding and even add years to your life. They may require some effort to maintain, though.

 Making friends is often easy during childhood.
 Friendship maintenance as an adult, on the other hand, may not be as effortless.

 Juggling your personal, work, and social life and finding the free time that works for both you and a friend can be difficult.
 Lifestyle options, new relationships, and distance may also present a challenge.

 But how do you maintain friendships while adulting?
+How can you be a caring friend?
 Here are a few mindful tips.

 Being a good listener and communicator is an integral part of being a caring friend.

 Humans tend to lean on each other for support, particularly in times of need.
 You may feel the need to reaffirm that you can count on others through the ups and downs of life.

 This is why it’s a good idea to openly show you care and that you’re emotionally available.